 Please no outside agency solicitors.

-To perform this job successfully, an individual should have knowledge of Contact Management systems; Database software and Spreadsheet software.
+An individual should have knowledge of Contact Management systems and Database software.

 CERTIFICATES, LICENSES, REGISTRATIONS

-Must be licensed as a Physician Assistant in the State of Oklahoma, possess National Certification, and maintain CPR and ACLS certifications.
+Must be licensed to practice medicine or osteopathy in the State of Oklahoma and maintain cardiopulmonary resuscitation (CPR) and advanced cardiac life support (ACLS) certifications and/or pediatric advanced life support (PALS).
 Must possess a valid driver's license with a driving history verified through a motor vehicle report that meets requirements for Cherokee Nation underwriting rating.

 Please contact firstname.lastname@example.org